Dr John Gallagher

 Student education

 As well as teaching on topics in early modern history, I enjoy engaging students in debates over historical approaches and methodologies, from microhistory to histories of concepts and keywords.
 I’m also passionate about language-learning, and am always keen to support students who want to approach historical sources or scholarship in another language.
-I run an extracurricular study group for second- and third-year undergraduate students called Languages for Historians, which aims to motivate and support students in their language-learning and in applying their knowledge of another language to their historical studies.
+I run an extracurricular study group for second- and third-year undergraduate students called Languages for Historians, which supports students in language-learning and multilingual research.

 Research groups and institutes